OpenDriveLab/ViDAR/docs/CHALLENGE.md

 All output point clouds should be aligned to the LiDAR coordinates of the ego-vehicle in the `n` timestamp, which spans a range of 1 to 6 given predicting 6 future frames.

 We then evaluate the predicted future point clouds by querying rays.
-We will provide a set of query rays for testing propose, and `the participants are required to estimate depth along each ray for rendering point clouds.
-An example of submission will be provided soon.` Our evaluation toolkit will render point clouds according to ray directions and provided depths by participants, and compute chamfer distance for points within the range from -51.2m to 51.2m on the X- and Y-axis as the criterion.
+We will provide a set of query rays (5k rays per scene) for testing propose, and `the participants are required to estimate depth along each ray for rendering point clouds.
+An example of submission is provided.` Our evaluation toolkit will render point clouds according to ray directions and provided depths by participants, and compute chamfer distance for points within the range from -51.2m to 51.2m on the X- and Y-axis as the criterion.